moxystudio/next-with-moxy/docusaurus/docs/recipes/dato-cms.md

 };
 ```

-> ℹ️This is a simple example with a short query, but the queries can get really long.
+> ℹ️ This is a simple example with a short query, but the queries can get really long.
 If that happens you should move them out of the component into a separate file.

 > ⚠️ The Content Delivery API doesn't allow mutations, which means that you can't create, update or delete content.
 If you need that you should use the Content Management API that uses REST.

 ### 3. Localization

 **DatoCMS** provides an easy way to localize your content.
 You can manage the supported languages on **"Project settings"**.

 To force a model to be localized in all languages you need to select the option **"All locales required?"** on its settings.
 For each field type if you need it to be translatable you have to select the option **"Enable localization on this field?"** on its settings.

 > ⚠️ Be aware that DatoCMS doesn't have locale fallback.
 When the content doesn't exist in one language it will show empty.